Thomas G. Waites

 Thomas G. Waites (born January 8, 1955) is an American actor and acting instructor born in Philadelphia, Pennsylvania.
-Waites runs an acting studio in New York City which is named for him.
+Waites runs an eponymous acting studio in New York City.
 He has been a member of the Actors Studio since 1984.

 Early life and education

 Waites was born in Philadelphia, Pennsylvania, the son of Michael and Anne Waites.
 He completed grade school at Immaculate Conception and then high school at Bishop Egan in Fairless Hills, Pennsylvania.
 After one year at Bucks County Community College, he received a full scholarship for acting at the Juilliard School in New York City, where he studied as a member of the Drama Division's Group 7 (1974–1977).
 He received a B.A. degree in Writing from The New School and a Master of Fine Arts in Playwriting from the University of Iowa.